• Skip to primary navigation

 National Park Tickets

-Manuel Antonio National Park tickets are a one time entrance and cannot be used for multiple days.
 They don’t offer a package option to purchase one pass for several days, you will need to buy them every time you want to go to the park.

-Manuel Antonio National Park parking
+Unfortunately, Manuel Antonio National Park does not have its own official parking lot.

 MUST READ IF YOU ARE DRIVING TO THE PARK!